Coordinator, Women's & Gender Programming

 Kerry Diekmann joined the Center for Diversity & Inclusion in October 2012.
 Working from a feminist and social justice lens, Kerry coordinates programming that focuses on a variety of topics around gender, women’s equality, and men and masculinity.
 In her role, she meets one-on-one with students to discuss gender and college-related concerns and advocates for gender equity initiatives on campus.
 At American University, she also facilitates a number of social justice workshops and is a member of the Step Up Bystander Intervention Committee.

 Kerry's prior higher education experience included coordinating programs for Women's and LGBT Centers, career counseling, academic advising, and teaching.
-She is currently working toward earning a doctorate in education and is studying feminist women's career experiences for her dissertation.
-When not studying or working, Kerry enjoys exploring DC, going for walks with her cat, and watching television shows set in DC (e.g. Scandal).
+She recently graduated with her doctorate in education, where she studied feminist women's career experiences for her dissertation.
+Kerry enjoys exploring DC, going for walks with her cat, and watching television shows set in DC (e.g. Scandal).

 Kerry's pronouns are she/her/hers or they/them/their.

 Doctor of Education, Counselor Education & Supervision, Minnesota State University-Mankato;

 Graduate Certificate, Gender & Women's Studies, Minnesota State University-Mankato;